Visual learning: The four pathways

 Within the primary visual cortex, there are four pathways: the superior colliculus pathway (SC pathway), the middle temporal area pathway (MT pathway), the frontal eye fields pathway (FEF pathway), and the inhibitory pathway.
 Each pathway is crucial to the development of visual attention in the first few months of life.

 The SC pathway is responsible for the generation of eye movements toward simple stimuli.
 It receives information from the retina and the visual cortex and can direct behavior toward an object.
 The MT pathway is involved in the smooth tracking of objects and travels between the SC pathway and the primary visual cortex.
 In conjunction with the SC pathway and the MT pathway, the FEF pathway allows the infant to control eye movements as well as visual attention.
 It also plays a part in sensory processing in the infant.

-Lastly, the inhibitory pathway regulates the activity in the superior colliculus and, later, is responsible for obligatory attention in the infant.
+Lastly, the inhibitory pathway regulates the activity in the superior colliculus and is later responsible for obligatory attention in the infant.
 The maturation and functionality of these pathways depends on how well the infant can make distinctions as well as focus on stimuli.

 Supporting studies

-A study by Haith, Hazan, & Goodman in 1988 showed that babies, as young as 3.5 months, are able to create short-term expectations of situations they confront.
+A study by Haith, Hazan, & Goodman in 1988 showed that babies as young as 3.5 months are able to create short-term expectations of situations they confront.
 Expectations in this study refer to the cognitive and perceptual ways in which an infant can forecast a future event.
 This was tested by showing the infant either a predictable pattern of slides or an irregular pattern of slides and tracking the infant's eye movements.